MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 # Create an Aquila instance on Azure

-Monitor all your workloads, whether on-premise, in Azure, or in any other cloud services.
+Monitor all your workloads, whether on-premises, in Azure, or in any other cloud services.
 This article describes how to create an Aquila instance to monitor workloads using System Center Operations Manager functionality on Azure.

 ## Prerequisites